shyamalaAshok/restAPI/README.md

 Framework set up
 Fork / Clone repository from here or download zip and set it up in your local workspace.

-In Intelij-> import-> existing maven project
+In Eclipse-> import-> existing maven project
 Run time JRE is set to Java 9+
 Setting-up test runner class as per test requirement Existing test runner setup will run all the feature files under src/test/java/features/ tagged as @RestAPI